 The Fontenelle Rug takes inspiration from the northern coastline of Guernsey in the Channel Islands.
 Here, the colours of the sea and sky seem to merge together in the shifting light and accents of yellow lichen, akin to brushstrokes across the shoreline, and wild flowers on the headland add a glow to this colour palette.

-Yellows and golds blend well with neutrals and blues.
-Introducing highlights of yellow adds warmth and enhances natural light in north-facing interiors.
-While the well-balanced mix of warm and cool shades in our Fontenelle Rug makes it equally well suited to spaces that enjoy a more sunny aspect.
+Yellow gold is blended with neutrals and blues in this rug.
+Introducing highlights of yellow is a great way to add warmth to north-facing interiors.
+The balanced mix of warm and cool shades in our Fontenelle Rug makes it equally well suited to spaces that enjoy a more sunny aspect.

 This blue-green colour story explores the colours sea and the patterns of the tides on the shore.
 Similar to a musical chord, combining different tones of blue creates a harmonious, layered effect.
 The neutrals and hints of celadon green add interesting base and high notes to the palette.